5 Reasons To Buy An Instant Boiling Water Tap

 Some of the most expensive taps have a CO2 cylinder for sparkling water, and others have an in-built filter to remove limescale and provide filtered water – perfect for those who live in a hard water region.

-Some boiling water taps have a separate spout for the hot water while others will use a mixer tap with a safety button or handle to switch to boiling water mode – a good option for households with young children.
+Some boiling water taps have a separate spout for the hot water while others will use a kitchen mixer tap with a safety button or handle to switch to boiling water mode – a good option for households with young children.

 Reason 3: Boiling water taps are safe and easy to use